-Amy is in her 2nd year with the Virginia Department of Veteran Services as the Hampton Roads V3 Transition Program Coordinator.
-She is a Military to Civilian Transition Subject Matter Expert who specializes in Workforce Development, providing supportive services to thousands of Transitioning Service Members, Military Spouses, Veterans and Eligible Dependents across the Hampton Roads Region.
+Amy proudly serves with the Virginia Department of Veteran Services as the Eastern V3 Transition Resource Coordinator.
+She is a Military to Civilian Transition Subject Matter Expert who specializes in Workforce Development, providing supportive services to thousands of Transitioning Service Members, Military Spouses, Veterans and Eligible Dependents across the Eastern Region.
 She is a Virginia Certified Workforce Development Professional specializing in employment, resume review, interview preparation, and holisitic needs-based case management.
 A passionate advocate, mentor and accountability partner, Amy effectively collaborates with local, state, and federal partner agencies and employers to ensure she continually meets the needs of both her clients and partners.

 Born in Texas, and raised in the cradle of the United States, her family relocated approxinmately every 3 years on military orders, resulting in her attending schools in Illinois, Hawaii, California and finally, Virginia.
 Her family settled in Virginia in September of 1993, where sadly, her father passed away after reporting to his final duty station.
 Amy graduated from High School in 1998, joined the Army in 1999, planning her 20+ year career, attending Basic Training in Ft.
 Jackson, SC.
 A career ending injurty resulted in discharge shortly thereafter.
 She returned home and married her Active Duty Navy Spouse in May of 2000.
 His career would take them back and forth between Virginia and Florida.
 He retired in January, 2022.
 She and her husband have 3 children, and during his multiple PCS’s she attended school at St. Leo University, completing both a B.A. and M.S. in Criminal Justice.